zammad/zammad-admin-documentation/channels/google/accounts/migrate-from-email-channel.rst

 ============================================

-Zammad provides a migration logic that allows you to migrate existing Google accounts from the Email channel to the Google channel.
+Zammad provides a migration logic that allows you to migrate existing Google accounts from an email channel into a Google channel.

 .. note:: 🧐 **Zammad is expecting specific settings**